CLICK TO JUMP TO:

 Hot glue is one of the most versatile glues you can buy.
 I use it for almost every project in some way or another.
 Whether you’re picking up a glue gun for the first time, or you’re an experience glue-slinger, this post should provide some inspiration and information that will stick with you.

-Eric Hart did some research on his site, Prop Agenda, into the history of the first “Portable Thermoplastic Cement Dispenser.”
-Hot glue was original invented around the mid 60’s as a way of packaging that avoided harsh chemical adhesives and water-based glues, which were susceptible to humidity.
+The first “Portable Thermoplastic Cement Dispenser” was invented around the mid 60’s as a way of packaging that avoided harsh chemical adhesives and water-based glues, which were susceptible to humidity.

 Today you can easily find glue guns at any store selling craft supplies.
 Most glue guns on the shelves are craft grade and labeled either low temp (248 °F) or high temp (374–410 °F).
 There are also two-temp guns that can switch between high and low.